My Indo Airlines

-My Indo Airlines is a cargo airline based in Soekarno–Hatta International Airport.
+My Indo Airlines is an Indonesian cargo airline based in Soekarno–Hatta International Airport near Jakarta.
 It is a scheduled and charter cargo airlines which focuses on the domestic and international cargo sector.

 Established in 2014, the airline's inaugural route connecting Jakarta, Indonesia and Singapore.
 Due to the safety issues of Indonesia's aviation industry, My Indo Airlines is one of 59 airlines banned from operating in European airspace.

-During Covid-19 Pandemic, the airline operate some flights to Bangkok - Bangkok–Suvarnabhumi.
+During the COVID-19 pandemic, the airline operate some flights to Bangkok, Thailand.